Oven Baked Bacon

 This post may contain affiliate links.
 Please read our disclosure policy.

 Did you know you can make bacon in the oven?
 Seriously!
 It’s life altering!
 Baking bacon in the oven allows you to get every slice perfectly crispy and evenly cooked.
 It also allows you to make big batches of bacon all at once.
-We will tell you how to get the perfect oven baked bacon that you will love without all the grease splatters you get from making it on the stove top!

 I love using this technique especially when I’m making a few of my favorite recipes like my Cheesy Bacon Turkey Sliders and Sour Cream, Chive, and Bacon Deviled Eggs!
 So, put your frying pan away and let me show you how easy it is to bake bacon in the oven.
 You’ll never want to fry bacon on the stove again!

 What I love about baking bacon in the oven is that you can cook a bigger batch than you can on the stove and it’s perfectly cooked every time whether you like your bacon extra crispy or more on the chewy side.
-Plus, the clean-up is so easy.
-No grease splatters!
-Make a batch of my amazing French toast and scrambled eggs to go with the bacon for a great breakfast.

-How to Bake Bacon in the Oven
+How To Bake Bacon In The Oven

 - Preheat the oven to 400 degrees F. While the oven is preheating get the bacon ready.